 5 Simple Secrets

-But neither yelling nor escaping is going to create a connection with our kids.
-And those are the exact moments when they need us the most.
+But neither yelling nor numbing is going to create a feeling of connection.
+And those are the exact moments when they usually need us the most.
 They really aren’t out to make our lives miserable.
-They just aren’t feeling safe, and they are looking to us to help them to feel it.
+They are just being humans with human brains, showing up in the only way that they know how, needing your support.

-Always remember that you can’t hate yourself into becoming a better parent.
+Always remember that you can’t hate yourself into becoming a better person.
 That’s you against you and you will lose every time.
-Remember that you are completely whole and you are the perfect mother for your child.
-Why? because you ARE their mom.
-The definition of a successful parent is one who is the kind of parent that THEY want to be.
-The way that your child turns out isn’t a reflection of that.
+Remember that you are completely whole and complete just as you are.
+The reason that you want to work on this area of your life should not be to make you a more worthy person.
+A better reason is that you don't like the results that hiding away or yelling creates.
+The definition of a successful parent or (insert relationship name here) is one who is the kind of ___________ that THEY want to be.
+The way that the other person responds to you isn’t a reflection of that.
 Give yourself lots of time and grace.
-Parenting kids with special needs is not for the faint of heart!
+Relationships are messy and complicated.
+And they are SUPPOSED to be.
+That's what life is about.
 It’s hard work and it’s a continual learning experience.
-And YOU are the perfect person for the job.
+And YOU are the perfect person for the job of being there for them.

-I want to share some secrets that will help you to connect more easily with your child during those tough moments when all you want to do is yell or run away.
+I want to share some secrets that will help you to connect more easily during those tough moments when all you want to do is yell or run away.
 Sometimes all it takes is a little tweak of our thoughts!

 Pick the one that resonates with you the most, and practice that one first.
 You can write it on a note card and keep it in your pocket to peek at throughout the day, or set it as an alarm on your phone to read at certain times.
 The key is being intentional and allowing those opportunities to practice, practice, practice!